psychemedia/eurydice-resources/resources/__struggle_to_raise_continues.md

 ```

-Over in the Isle of Wight Times, the editor once again had a wry eye in selecting quoted articles from other periodicals.
+In the pages of the Isle of Wight Times, the editor was once again taking a wry stance, this time in his selection of articles quoted from other periodicals.

+At the wreck, the toggles had been put in place.

 ```{admonition} THE EURYDICE. - Thursday, May 16th, 1878